 In some instances, such as when an individual has a substantial change in earnings during the most recent month, current employment status or anticipated earnings changes will be more representative of expected income than those of the past three months.

 A family member is considered to have a “substantial change in earnings” if, at the time of eligibility determination or redetermination, the individual has experienced a permanent change in compensation or employment status within the most recent month of the three-month period, a change that will affect future earnings and would better reflect the family’s income.
-In this case, the income should be calculated from the period the income or employment status changed instead of the full previous three months.
+In this case, the income may be calculated from the period the income or employment status changed instead of the full previous three months.

 Changes in earnings or employment that are considered substantial are those due to any of the following:

-A permanent decrease/change in employment status from full-time to part-time or vice versa
+A permanent decrease or change in employment status from full-time to part-time or vice versa

-A permanent decrease/change in hourly wages or compensation
+A permanent decrease or change in hourly wages or compensation

 An employed family member adding or ending employment at one or more employers